Open letter to evangelical churches

 Attitudes to sexual experience

 Our focus is on unmarried Christians in their late teens and 20s.
 Any such person will properly have hormone-enhanced relationships as a major interest or even preoccupation, and this will likely have been their experience since puberty.
-The challenge in the church is to affirm these while encouraging self control, rather than communicating negative attitudes to sex.
+The challenge in the church is to affirm this sexual dimension of relationships while encouraging self-control, rather than communicating negative attitudes to sex.

 In response to the worldly approach which cheapens sex by hedonism and selfishness, the church has often managed to turn something which is positive, good, wonderful and emotionally and socially fulfilling into a threat or even an object of dread for some of its unmarried members.
 For many, their sexuality has become more fraught than fun.

-If a young Christian finds that their church context is petty and strictured rather than providing wholesome fellowship and credible teaching and encouragement in this area, then they may go in either of two unhelpful directions: the first is to suppress their sexuality, the second is to follow their natural inclinations without much restraint rather than trying to remain in line with God's purposes, so that they are then likely to stay outside the church.
-Both are tragic.
+If a young Christian finds that their church context is petty and strictured rather than providing wholesome fellowship and credible teaching and encouragement in this area, then they may go in any of three unhelpful directions: the first is to suppress their sexuality, the second is to become absorbed and stimulated by porn, the third is to follow their natural inclinations in getting laid without much restraint rather than trying to remain in line with God's purposes, so that they are then likely to stay outside the church.
+All three are tragic.

 One effect of this wide difference between many older adolescents inside and outside the church is that for any Christian who is meaningfully connected to his or her peers, there is tremendous pressure to compromise.
 They see sexual enjoyment mostly without any immediate downside.
-Another effect is that we must assume that any adolescent or young adult converted to Christ is likely to be sexually experienced.
+Another effect is that we must assume that any adolescent or young adult converted to Christ is likely to be sexually experienced or degraded by porn.
 Both these considerations need to affect what we teach and how.

 On the compromise aspect, a survey commissioned by the Evangelical Alliance and reported by the Christian Medical Fellowship in July 2001 found that a third of young evangelical Christians believed in living together with a partner before marriage.
 This evidently shocked church leaders, who expected fewer than 10 per cent to support cohabitation.
 In total, 33 per cent of Christians aged 18 to 35 supported living together, compared with 82 per cent of non-Christians.